Serechops/Serechops-Stash/README.md

 - `move_files`: Define whether files should be moved when renaming.
 - `rename_files`: Define whether files should be renamed when moved.
 - `dry_run`: Define whether the script should run in dry run mode.
+- `max_tag_keys`: Define the maximum number of tag keys to include in the filename.
+- `tag_whitelist`: Define a whitelist of allowed tags.
+- `exclude_paths`: Define paths to exclude from modifications.

 ### Wrapper Styles